1985 Air Mali Antonov An-24 crash

 On 22 February 1985, an Air Mali Antonov An-24V operating a domestic flight in Mali from to Gao International Airport, Gao, to Mopti Airport, Sévaré, crashed on takeoff from Timbuktu Airport, Timbuktu, where the flight had a stopover, after suffering from an engine failure in a sandstorm.
-Of the 52 occupants of the aircraft, there was only one survivor.
-The crash killed Attaher Maïga, a former Malian member of parliament and minister, and a dozen members of the United Nations.
+Of the 52 occupants on board, 51 were killed, including Attaher Maïga, a former Malian member of parliament and minister, and 13 foreign nationals, most of whom of were United Nations humanitarian workers.
 The crash temporarily halted flights to Timbuktu.
-Increasing debts forced the airline to shut down.

 Aircraft

 The aircraft involved was an Antonov An-24V registered as TZ-ACT with MSN: 87304104.
 It was manufactured in 1968 in the Soviet Union.
 It had Ivchenko AI-24 engines.

 Accident

-The aircraft, operated by Air Mali, the country's national airline, was scheduled to fly a domestic route in Mali from Gao International Airport to Mopti Airport, with an intermediate stopover at Timbuktu Airport.
+The aircraft operated by Air Mali was scheduled to fly a domestic route in Mali from Gao International Airport to Mopti Airport, with an intermediate stopover at Timbuktu Airport.
 About two minutes after takeoff, the aircraft suffered an engine failure after the engine reportedly caught fire and exploded.
 The crew attempted to perform an emergency landing at the airport.
 However, the aircraft crashed in the Sahara about 2 km east of the runway.
 It burned down after two hours.
 There were 52 people on board, including 46 passengers and 6 crew members, with 51 of the occupants being killed.
 The sole survivor, a Malian citizen, was hospitalized in serious condition.